wpsharks/s2member-kb/tutorials/2015/119-s2if-simple-shortcode-conditionals.md

 [/s2If]
 ```

 _You can also accomplish this with the [Widget Logic](http://wordpress.org/extend/plugins/widget-logic/) plugin (compatible with s2Member).
 However, the syntax is slightly different; it uses 100% PHP syntax.
-See also: [Menu Items Visibility Control](http://wordpress.org/extend/plugins/menu-items-visibility-control/)_
+See also: [Menu Items Visibility Control](http://wordpress.org/extend/plugins/menu-items-visibility-control/) if you'd like more control over menu items._

 ---